cosmos/ibc/papers/2020-05/src/channels.md

 #### Closing handshake

-The channel closing handshake, between two chains `A` and `B`, with state formatted as `(A, B)`, flows as follows:
+The channel closing handshake, between two ledgers `A` and `B`, with state formatted as `(A, B)`, flows as follows:

 | Datagram         | Prior state | Posterior state  |
 | ---------------- | -------------- | ----------------- |
 | `ChanCloseInit`    | \texttt{\small{(OPEN, OPEN)}}  | \texttt{\small{(CLOSED, OPEN)}}   |
 | `ChanCloseConfirm` | \texttt{\small{(CLOSED, OPEN)}} | \texttt{\small{(CLOSED, CLOSED)}}  |

-`ChanCloseInit`, executed on chain A, closes the end of the channel on chain A.
+`ChanCloseInit`, executed on ledger A, closes the end of the channel on ledger A.

-`ChanCloseInit`, executed on chain B, simply verifies that the channel has been marked as closed on chain A and closes the end on chain B.
+`ChanCloseInit`, executed on ledger B, simply verifies that the channel has been marked as closed on ledger A and closes the end on ledger B.

 Any in-flight packets can be timed-out as soon as a channel is closed.